masyoudi/masyoudi/README.md

 ### Hi there 👋

-I'm a Frontend Engineer, sometimes i create tutorial on my youtube channel 👉 [hastackdev](https://youtube.com/@hastackdev)
+I'm a Frontend Engineer,  sometimes in my free time i also create tutorial on my youtube channel 👉 [check this out](https://youtube.com/@hastackdev)